The Weight of the Mask: Critical reception

 Kerrang!s Emma Wilkes called The Weight of the Mask Svalbard's "masterpiece" and praised its emotional weight and directness.
-Mia Hughes of Bandcamp Daily similarly viewed the album as Svalbard's best, calling it "a moving account of battling through the lowest depths of depression [...] and proof that Svalbard is an established, reliable force in the metal scene."
+Spencer Hughes of Bandcamp Daily similarly viewed the album as Svalbard's best, calling it "a moving account of battling through the lowest depths of depression [...] and proof that Svalbard is an established, reliable force in the metal scene."
 Ox-Fanzines Roman Eisner praised its "clearly formulated" lyrics and well-illustrated portrayal of depression, as well as its variety.
 Blabbermouth.nets Dom Lawson said that the album "rocks with a vigor and vitality that could never be anything but uplifting" and considered it to be Svalbard's best album "by far".

 Lothar Gerber of Metal Hammer Germany highlighted the album's "numerous guitar melodies and emotional harmonies" while singling out Matt Francis for his performance on bass.
 Danni Leivers of Metal Hammer UK said that its balance of heaviness and vulnerability showcased the extent of Svalbard's songwriting developments from When I Die, Will I Get Better?, stating: "The album hangs together cohesively and purposefully, an exercise of extremes that never offers answers, but that stands as a stunning monument to the human experience."
 Thomas Mahnke of Metal.de felt that its "well thought out" songwriting should "open [Svalbard] up to a new audience without alienating older listeners."
 Steve Loftin of Dork found that the band's overt confidence and diversity "[gave] armament to [its] hefty subject matter", and claimed that it boosted their status as "one of Britain’s great new heavy bands [...] one-hundred fold".

 The Weight of the Mask was ranked at number 12 on Kerrang!s list of the "50 best albums of 2023", and at number 6 on Metal Hammers equivalent list.
 Metal.de named it the best post-rock/metal album of 2023.
 The album won the award for "Best Metalgaze Album" at the 2023 Metal Storm Awards, while its cover (by Hestor Aspland) was nominated in the "Best Album Artwork" category at the Heavy Music Awards 2024.